stevej52/ros2_pca9685/README.md

 -----Changes needed to subscriber_member_function.py------------------

-pca.frequency = 100 # I keep reading that 50Hz is good for servos even thought I thought it was 75Hz, but after lots of testing I'm using 100Hz mainly for proper ESC zero
+pca.frequency = 100 # I keep reading that 50Hz is good for servos even though I thought it was 75Hz, but after lots of testing I'm using 100Hz mainly for proper ESC zero

 maxr=135 # Max Right servo travel